LoRA vs Full Fine-tuning: An Illusion of Equivalence: Structural Differences

 \textbf{LoRA fine-tuned models contain high-ranking intruder dimensions while fully fine-tuned models do not.} To characterize the differences in fine-tuning methods, we first evaluate the differences in the total number of intruder dimensions in the top 10 highest-ranking singular vectors ($k=10$).
-We repeat this procedure for a the range of $\epsilon$ values, our cosine similarity threshold.
+We repeat this procedure for a range of $\epsilon$ values, our cosine similarity threshold.
 The results are presented in Fig.~\ref{epsilon-sweep}.
 For LLaMA2-7B, we find that models trained with LoRA contain intruder dimensions for ranks at least as high as $r \leq 256$.
 For RoBERTa, we consistently observe intruder dimensions for rank $r \leq 16$, even for low values of $\epsilon$.
 Interestingly, we observe that fully fine-tuned models, for all model sizes, almost \textit{never} contain intruder dimensions in their top 10 singular vectors, even for epsilon values of about 0.6 to 0.9.
 This means that full fine-tuning makes smaller changes to the same set of high contribution pre-trained singular vectors, rather than introducing new singular vectors like LoRA.
 Importantly, the number of intruder dimensions appears to drop as rank increases past a certain threshold, suggesting that the low-rank nature, as well as the update rule of LoRA, induces them to occur.
 This is underscored by the $r=2048$ case of LLaMA2-7B fine-tuned on math (Fig~\ref{llama2-metamath-epsilon}), which does not have intruder dimensions and instead has a very similar curve to full fine-tuning.
 As rank increases past a threshold and LoRA begins to resemble a high rank update, intruder dimensions begin to disappear.

-\textbf{LoRA variants have intruder dimensions.} We examine 4 other LoRA variants to ensure that our findings to not just apply to vanilla LoRA.
+\textbf{LoRA variants have intruder dimensions.} We examine 4 other LoRA variants to ensure that our findings do not only apply to vanilla LoRA.
 We examine AdaLoRA \citep{zhang2023adaloraadaptivebudgetallocation}, LoRA+ \citep{lora+}, PiSSA \citep{meng2024pissaprincipalsingularvalues}, and VeRA \citep{vera}.
 In all of these cases, we find intruder dimensions with similar characteristics to vanilla LoRA (see Fig.~\ref{fig:lora-variants}).
 This shows our findings hold to other variants.
 For more discussion about these methods, see Appendix \ref{lora-variants-text-appendix}.

 \textbf{Intruder dimensions are distributed across both high and low singular values.} We examine the extent to which intruder dimensions exist throughout the entire weight matrix and how they are distributed.
 To do this, we hold $\epsilon$ fixed and measure the number of intruder dimensions while varying the proportion of the fine-tuned singular vectors that we examine (Appendix \ref{matrix-sweep-text-appendix}, Fig.~\ref{matrix-sweep}).
 Here, we can see that LoRA consistently has more intruder dimensions than full fine-tuning, regardless of what fraction of the singular values we examine.
 See Appendix \ref{matrix-sweep-text-appendix} for more discussion.